Smooth Velvet, Raw Silk: Plot

 After being left by her husband, Crystal, a wealthy European woman, moves with Magda, one of her daughters, to a mansion in Egypt.
 Living a life of luxury, the women are attended by their servant Ali.
 Crystal finds him attractive and occasionally sleeps with him.
 Magda, on the other hand, likes to kiss and tease Ali, but refuses to have sex with him.
 Both women also end up infatuated with Horatio, a white European that is starting to become a powerful spiritual guru in the region.
 Both of them like to sleep with Horatio, but Crystal seems to specially care for him.

-Following an yearly tradition, Crystal invites her friend, fashion model Laura, to Egypt.
+Following a yearly tradition, Crystal invites her friend, fashion model Laura, to Egypt.
 Along with her comes Carlo, Laura's abusive husband.
 He works as photographer for a pornographic magazine and likes to take pictures of his wife in various stages of undress near putrid things, like dead animals.
 Laura finds this habit humiliating, but obeys her husband's every whim nonetheless.

 The five visit Hal, an old homosexual man that, after failing to have a career as a Hollywood actor, lives in a nearby palace.
 There, mother and daughter become victim of Horatio's power of suggestion and give in to their deepest desires.
 In front of everybody, and with some help from Hal, Crystal and Magda have a threesome with Horatio.
 Laura is deeply shocked by this, but cannot help but keep watching them.